H2CO3/Sparkling/doc/tutorial.md

         printf("not equal");
     }

-There is no separate `elsif` keyword like in PHP or Python; you need to use `else if`.
+In order to implement multi-way branching, use `else if`:

     if i == 0 {
         print("zero");